Trump glares at reporter who asks if he will pardon Michael Cohen: ‘Stupid question’

 - Kevin Lamarque/Reuters

-- President Donald Trump was displeased with a reporter who asked him about whether he would pardon his longtime lawyer Michael Cohen, who is under criminal investigation.
+- President Donald Trump was displeased with a reporter who asked whether he would pardon Michael Cohen, his longtime personal lawyer who is the focus of a criminal investigation.

-- Trump said ABC News White House correspondent Jonathan Karl’s question was “stupid.”
+- Trump said that the question from ABC News’ White House correspondent, Jonathan Karl, was “stupid.”

-President Donald Trump was visibly displeased Tuesday when a reporter asked him whether he would consider pardoning his longtime lawyer Michael Cohen, who has yet to be charged with any crime.
+President Donald Trump was visibly displeased Tuesday when a reporter asked him whether he would consider pardoning Michael Cohen, his longtime personal lawyer who is the focus of a criminal investigation but has not been charged with any crime.

-“Stupid question,” Trump said in response to ABC News White House correspondent Jonathan Karl, who asked the question during an Oval Office meeting between Trump and French President Emmanuel Macron.
+Jonathan Karl, ABC News’ White House correspondent, asked the question during an Oval Office meeting between Trump and French President Emmanuel Macron.

-Cohen’s home, office, and hotel room were raided by the FBI earlier this month.
-He is under criminal investigation for possible campaign finance violations and bank fraud, and he has reportedly been a cause for worry in the White House in recent weeks.
+The FBI raided Cohen’s home, office, and hotel room earlier this month as part of a criminal investigation into whether he violated campaign finance laws or committed bank fraud.

-People close to Trump keep suggesting that Cohen is likely to “flip” – or cooperate with the government by providing information on others in exchange for a lesser punishment.
+Cohen is said to have been a cause for worry in the White House in recent weeks.
+People close to Trump have suggested Cohen is likely to “flip,” or cooperate with the government by providing information about others in exchange for a lesser punishment.

-Cohen and Trump have had a close relationship over the years.
-The lawyer has claimed intense loyalty to the president as a friend and adviser – once reportedly saying he would “take a bullet” for Trump – and handling sensitive matters for the president.
-That has included paying the adult-film star Stormy Daniels $130,000 days before the election to keep quiet about an affair she says she had with Trump.
+Cohen, who for years has been a close friend and adviser to Trump, has expressed intense loyalty to the president.
+He once reportedly said he would “take a bullet” for Trump, and he has handled sensitive matters related to him, including paying the adult-film star Stormy Daniels $130,000 shortly before the 2016 election to ensure her silence about an alleged affair with Trump.

-Since the raid, the White House has moved to distance Trump from Cohen and has insisted that Cohen won’t “flip” on Trump because he has no incriminating information on the president.
+Since the raid, the White House has sought to distance Trump from Cohen and insisted he won’t flip on Trump because he has no incriminating information on the president.

 Watch Trump’s response: